From time to time a wave of paranoia sweeps over social media regarding the imminent end of the world and the physical return of King Jesus.

 Now there’s a promise to shade all others.
 We shall be with him, not just in spiritual union, but physically with him.
 It staggers the mind.

-The Second or Final Coming of the Great King is not something to fear but something to long for.
+The Final Coming of the Great King is not something to fear but something to long for.
 All our lives up until then will seem like a waking dream compared to the life we will share with him in eternity.

 Comfort and encourage one another with these words.
 (1 Thess.
 4:18)